Congo mines minister seeks to cancel artisanal cobalt monopoly

 The mines minister does not seek to dissolve EGC, but merely to cancel the legal monopoly it has, she said, so that all companies can compete to buy artisanal cobalt.

+EGC did not immediately respond to an emailed request for comment on the minister's remarks.

-Speaking on the sidelines of the Mining Indaba conference in Cape Town, she said the move to cancel the decree would be reviewed by the Congo's ministerial council and by the prime minister.
+Speaking on the sidelines of the Mining Indaba conference in Cape Town, Kalambayi said the move to cancel the decree would be reviewed by the Congo's ministerial council and by the prime minister.
+She did not give a timeline.

+Bringing artisanal mining into the formal economy is a headache for the government and for industrial cobalt mines, many of which have artisanal miners digging illegally on their concessions.

+Kalambayi said Congolese law allows industrial mines to cede a part of their licence to artisanal miners, and that she was supportive of companies working to formalise the sector.

 ((Helen.Reid@thomsonreuters.com; +27 66 156 5214;))